Dark matter freeze-in from non-equilibrium QFT: towards a consistent treatment of thermal effects: Freeze-in in the CTP formalism

 \subsubsection{Resummed propagators in the HTL approximation}

-The spectral densities obtained in the previous section can be simplified by assuming that the relevant loop momenta $\ell$ in the fermion self-energies are much larger than any other mass scale involved ($k, m_F, \mdm$) and operating as if a net separation between hard scales $\mc{O}(\pi T)$ and soft scales $\mc{O}(gT)$ applies.
-This is, in essence, what goes under the name of Hard Thermal Loop (HTL) effective perturbation theory, where the self-energies resum the leading contributions from thermal fluctuations with hard virtual momenta \cite{Braaten:1989mz,Pisarski:1988vd,Frenkel:1989br,Taylor:1990ia,Braaten:1991gm,Braaten:1992gd,Pisarski:1993rf}.
-In a small coupling expansion, such resummation is necessary any time the external momentum is soft, because, as an explicit calculation would show, contributions that in-vacuum would appear to be of higher order in $g$, in hot theories are effectively of the same order as the tree-level term, breaking the perturbative series in $g$ and requiring its resummation.
-Practically speaking, we can obtain the HTL-approximated self-energies by operating an expansion in $k/\ell\sim g/\pi$ and considering only the leading terms.
-Thus, we expect the expansion to be reliable if $g\ll 1$.
+The spectral densities obtained in the previous section can be simplified by assuming that the relevant loop momenta $\ell$ in the fermion self-energies (see Fig.~\ref{fig:fermionSelfEn}) are much larger than any other mass scale involved ($k, m_F, \mdm$) and as if a net separation between hard scales $\mc{O}(\pi T)$ and soft scales $\mc{O}(gT)$ applies.
+This is, in essence, what is referred to as Hard Thermal Loop (HTL) effective perturbation theory, where the self-energies resum the leading contributions from thermal fluctuations with hard virtual momenta \cite{Braaten:1989mz,Pisarski:1988vd,Frenkel:1989br,Taylor:1990ia,Braaten:1991gm,Braaten:1992gd,Pisarski:1993rf}.
+Practically speaking, we can obtain the HTL-approximated self-energies by operating an expansion in $k/\ell\sim g/\pi \sim \sqrt{G}/T$ and considering only the leading terms.
+Thus, we expect the expansion to be reliable if $\sqrt{G}\ll \pi$ .

-We should now ask ourselves if such a scheme, much simpler to work with and often employed in the leptogenesis and DM scenarios, is a reliable one for freeze-in production of DM.
-The fact that the relevant freeze-in dynamics take place at temperatures $T\sim m_F$ would imply that the momentum of the heavy fermion $F$ in the DM self-energy is at least of order $k\sim m_F\sim T$, and the expansion parameter $k/\ell$ is a number of order one so that, when calculating the self-energy of $F$, the HTL approximation is not well-justified around the bulk of DM production.
+It is now important to examine whether such a framework, which is notably simpler to work with and often employed in leptogenesis and DM scenarios, can be regarded as reliable for the freeze-in production of DM.
+The fact that the relevant freeze-in dynamics take place at temperatures $T\sim m_F$ suggests that the momentum of the heavy fermion $F$ in the DM self-energy is at least of order $k\sim m_F\sim T$.
+Consequently, the expansion parameter $k/\ell$ is of $\mc{O} (1)$, when calculating the self-energy of $F$, indicating that the HTL approximation is not well-justified in the region where the bulk of DM production takes place.
+Nevertheless, in Sec.~\ref{sec:results}, we will compute the DM interaction rate from HTL-resummed propagators to provide the deviation of this result from the one obtained from the full form of the 1PI-resummed propagator.